-There was a substantial impact on our statistics this year due to the global pandemic and our inability to be open to the public.
+\There was a substantial impact on our statistics this year due to the global pandemic and our inability to be open to the public.
 None-the-less, we are pleased to have been able to continue serving the community despite the challenges to our usual means of service delivery.

-100 members were archived due to the wellness check calls and 111 new members were registered throughout 2020.
+\\100 members were archived due to the wellness check calls and 111 new members were registered throughout 2020.
 Membership went from 1,352 (Dec 2019) up to 1,384 (Mar 2020) down to 1,284 (Aug 2020) before climbing back up to 1,363 (Feb 2021).

-- Continue to meet the needs of the senior population through innovative programs and efficient, • professional services. - Under the guidance of our Health District, safely reopen the Colchester Senior Center to the public and • manage the transition of services back to in-person. - Procure new 14 passenger wheelchair lift-equipped bus to replace the oldest in our fleet. • - Form committee to review/create a new Strategic Plan 2023-2027. • - Promote new senior center project throughout the community, as we head towards what we hope will • be a successful referendum.
+- Continue to meet the needs of the senior population through innovative programs and efficient, • professional services. - Under the guidance of our Health District, safely reopen the Colchester Senior Center to the public and • manage the transition of services back to in-person. - Procure new 14 passenger wheelchair lift-equipped bus to replace the oldest in our fleet. • - Form committee to review/create a new Strategic Plan 2023-2027. - Educate the public on the new senior center project. •